 Job Description and Outlook

 While working on development projects, Materials Engineers can be responsible for evaluating technical specifications in order to make recommendations of particular manufacturing processes and equipment.
 They may also review product designs and make recommendations for material selection.
-Engineers are also expected to meet with producers of metals, ceramics, polymers and composites and communicate with them about the investigation and evaluation of materials in regards to specific product applications.
+Engineers are also expected to meet with producers of metals, ceramics, polymers, and composites and communicate with them about the investigation and evaluation of materials in regards to specific product applications.

-Engineers who work in a product or quality testing capacity are responsible for reviewing product failure rates and interpreting laboratory analyses to establish or rule out material or process causes.
+Engineers who work in a product or quality testing capacity are responsible for reviewing product failure rates and interpreting laboratory analyses to establish or rule out the material or process causes.
 They must also work with other Engineers in the design phases in order to supervise the manufacturing processes which will assure the quality of a particular product.
-Many companies also expect Materials Engineers working in these kind of departments to conduct training sessions on new material products, which can include applications or manufacturing methods for company clients and their employees.
+Many companies also expect Materials Engineers working in these kinds of departments to conduct training sessions on new material products, which can include applications or manufacturing methods for company clients and their employees.

 For people who are already in the manufacturing industry, a degree in Materials Engineering or Science is an excellent way to improve one’s job prospects and/or set oneself apart among his or her peers when competing for promotions.
-Although the United States’ economy is believed to be veering away from manufacturing basic goods, demand for high-tech manufacturing has showed a steady increase over the past decade.
-Jobs in this field, which includes the manufacture of computers and other high-end electronics, require a background knowledge of the materials used both in the product and during the manufacturing process.
+Although the United States’ economy is believed to be veering away from manufacturing basic goods, demand for high-tech manufacturing has shown a steady increase over the past decade.
+Jobs in this field, which includes the manufacture of computers and other high-end electronics, require background knowledge of the materials used both in the product and during the manufacturing process.

 The increase in the production of highly processed goods, including everything from food to shampoo, has also led to a movement to know more about the safety of these products.
-Jobs with government agencies and other non-profit organizations dealing materials testing are expected to increase dramatically over the next several years.
+Jobs with government agencies and other non-profit organizations dealing with materials testing are expected to increase dramatically over the next several years.